Paliak/PaliaksNotes/docs/CozyHosting/index.md

 ```

 Gives us a shell!
-Let's run `exec >&0` as stated in the instruction on hacktricks.
+Let’s run `exec >&0` as stated in the instruction on hacktricks.

 ```bash
 $ nc -lvnp 9001